zampat/neteye4/itoa/neteye_dataConsumer_infrastructure/README.md

 # Installation of NetEye data streaming architecture for ITOA

-Here you find instructions for configuring the streaming server listining for incoming data and the forwarder into the database.
+Here you find instructions for configuring the streaming server listening for incoming data and the forwarder into the database.

 ## Install streaming server

-The straming server "nats-straming-server" is installed and configured to listen on all interfaces for incoming data.
+The streaming server "nats-streaming-server" is installed and configured to listen on all interfaces for incoming data.

 1. Install the package (valid for NetEye 3 and NetEye 4)
 ```